Assandi7/Module_04_YVOASS25154_PTO2503_b_Yvon-Assandi_SDF02/README.md

 2. Open the file in your browser
 3. Customize the content (images, text, links) as needed

+> 💡 Tip: You can easily import this code into [CodePen](https://codepen.io/) or any other online editor to test and edit live.

 ---

 ## 🐾 Credits

 Made by **CodeSpace Cat** as part of a creative HTML learning exercise.
 Feel free to fork, remix, and use as a template for your own online portfolio!